To Wallace and Edna McAfee

 Barbara Davidson accomplished the task of typing the original project while providing much interesting conversation.

 I have attempted to revise my original Ph.
 D. dissertation with a minimal number of changes.
 That said, a great deal of experience has transpired in the last 30 years.
-Consequently, I have added a few comments, explanations, and illustrative examples, as well as a few additional references.
+Consequently, I have added a few comments, explanations, and illustrative examples as well as a few additional references, and many end notes sometimes clarifying and sometimes speculative and free associative quality.
 These have not really changed any of the basic premises of the original paper.
-I have had several additional types of Group experiences and a great deal of Crisis Intervention experience while employed by Santa Cruz County Mental Health Department as a Senior Clinician/Crisis Intervention Specialist.
+I have led and participated in several additional types of Groups with different procedures and goals.
+I have also had a great deal of Crisis Intervention experience while employed by Santa Cruz County Department of Mental Health as a Senior Clinician/Crisis Intervention Specialist.
 While Crisis Intervention is now a regular service of hospitals and mental health departments, it has too often become an intake, evaluation, and referral service, rather than a clinical treatment approach in the manner that it was originally envisioned in the writings of Caplan and Aguilera and Messick.
+I would also like to extend thanks to my collegues at Santa Cruz County Mental Health for stimulating and challenging my ideas about both Crisis Intervention and Group development.

-In my own practice I have continued to approach family, couple, adolescent, individual adult, and Group issues within a crisis counseling-psychotherapy and role-play framework similar to those that I have described in this study.
+In my own practice I have continued to approach family, couple, adolescent, individual adult, and Group issues within a crisis counseling-psychotherapy and role-play framework similar to those that I describe in this study.
 I have also extended the field of Crisis Intervention into other areas of political analysis, radical education, and public administration.
 The content of my approach has remained the same while experience has honed certain features.
 Communication principles have become more important and vital for promoting interpersonal development.
-Humor and play, which emerged as vital therapeutic qualities in my original research, seem to be not only desirable but also indispensable (such a heavy word for such a light subject!).
-It seems that play's quality of surprise was manifested existentially the way it almost pops-up at unexpected times and places and leads to new and imaginative directions!
+Humor and play, which emerged as vital therapeutic activities in my original research, seem to be not only desirable but also indispensable (such a heavy word for such a light subject!).
+It seems that play’s quality of surprise is manifested existentially the way it almost pops-up at unexpected times and places and leads to new and imaginative directions!
+Of course, teachers and child therapists—and particularly all our parenting influences, have known this since probably before we became human.

 Many thanks to G.T.
 Toriz for shepherding the text from a half dozen disks (I thought “floppy” referred to the mechanical process by which information was recorded and stored.
 I now see that it refers to the way the text flops around during the reading and transfer process.), entered on a half dozen computers that I used during the transcription and revising, over half a dozen years, to a flash drive, and finally to this website.
-Any mistakes in the text (For instance, some computers notice that different fonts have been used by these half dozen computers.) are my responsibility.
+Any mistakes in the text are my responsibility.
+(For instance, some of these half dozen computers seem to have different styles of lettering for the same named font.
+Go figure!)

 Malcolm McAfee has been a continual source of support and inspiration.
 Many coffeehouse napkins have been consumed in our discussion notes, plans, and diagrams.
-He was one of the founders of PAIDEIA and has maintained this vision throughout a multitude of changes over the years.
+Malcolm is one of the founders of PAIDEIA.
+He has maintained this vision throughout a multitude of changes over the years.
 PAIDEIA itself has developed into a network of research institutes that also include SCHOOL OF JOURNEYS, SCHOOL ON BOARDERS: a GLOBAL NETWORK: www.borderstudiesassociates.net.

 Joline Whiteneck has continued to be my inspiration and advisor as well as my two sons, James and Ben.
 They all keep me both grounded and slightly ahead of myself, hopefully developing and evolving.